Upper Respiratory Infection (URI or Common Cold)

 The key to preventing overuse of antibiotics is education of the parents and doctors in the appropriate use of antibiotics, according to the AAP.
 Some tips to remember when taking antibiotics, according to the American Medical Association, include the following:

-Always consult your child's doctor for more information.
+Always consult your child's primary care provider for more information.